 It’s a good idea to make a healthy habit of reviewing these lists at least once a month.
 Check what you’re comfortable with, and if something looks sketchy, don’t think twice before removing access to your information.

 You should also remember that revoking access to an app doesn’t mean deleting whatever it already knows about you—only that it’s no longer collecting any new data.
 The platform might still have a copy of what it was able to access while it had your permission.
 This is not particularly bad, but it’s an example as to why it’s important to have a clear view of who you’re sharing your data with at all times.

-And if your Google, Facebook, or Apple account is the way you access most of your stuff, make sure to properly protect your major accounts: never reuse passwords (or use a manager), and please, please, enable two-factor authentication.
+And if your Google, Facebook, or Apple account is the way you access most of your stuff, make sure to properly protect your major accounts: never reuse credentials (or use a password manager), and please, please, enable two-factor authentication.